 Gourmets can enjoy the award-winning 4-toque cuisine of the Oberauer restaurant.
 For years, this has been one of the best restaurants in the world.

 In summer, hikers can learn more about one of the most successful film productions on the new Sound of Music Trail.
-It’s not just fans of the film who are enthusiastic about the so-called “Gschwandtanger”, where one of the best-known scenes was filmed – in the background, you cannot miss the Hohenwerfen Castle.
+It’s not just fans of the film who are enthusiastic about the so-called “Gschwandtanger” meadow, where one of the best-known scenes was filmed.
+In the background, you cannot miss the Hohenwerfen Castle.